rodrigoff/powershell/iis/README.md

 #### CreateApplication.ps1
 ```
-Powershell script to create a new application in a site.
+Script to create a new application in a site.
 Usage: CreateApplication.ps1
   -SiteName [SiteName]
   -ApplicationPoolName [ApplicationPoolName]